Call For Papers

 • Large Language Models (LLMs) applications for InfoSec + Security vulnerabilities of LLMs

-To be eligible for conference proceedings, which will be indexable by major academic search engines (e.g., Google Scholar), submitted papers must contain sufficiently novel material (i.e., not a direct copy from other conference submissions) to avoid conflicts of interest.
+To be eligible for conference proceedings, submitted papers must contain sufficiently novel material (i.e., not a direct copy from other conference submissions) to avoid conflicts of interest and dual submission constraints.

 Accepted talks will be presented as talks of 20 minutes in length with up to 5 minutes of discussion period after each talk.
 Talks will also be recorded and made publicly available after the conference.
 The poster session will be held live and in person during the CAMLIS event.